kolkhis/tech-notes/ato/index.md

 and the welcome I received from the other attendees, volunteers, and speakers was nothing short of amazing.

+Walking through the halls and chatting with all the fellow techies was probably the highlight of the event.
+We had people from all over the world fly in for this event!
+Getting to chat with people from different walks of life who have all found their way into tech was an amazing experience.

 Everyone -- and I mean everyone (attendees, volunteers, and speakers) -- is all passionate about technology.
 People are there because they care.
 The community is the beating heart of open source, and it's beating strong.